StaflSystems/ChamberConnectLibrary/README.md

 * ```f4_runRTU.py```: Sample program via RTU Modbus for F4 w/ Temp
 * ```f4_test_read.py```: Sample program to test RTU modbus connection for F4

-These and other sample programs may be modified to suite your application requirements.
+These and other sample programs may be modified to include different communication interfaces for your application requirements as outlined in the [controllerinterface.md](controllerinterface.md).

 **MS Windows**: To test the above program, navigate to first-level chamberconnectlibrary directory and execute the program as follows: